LinguaPhylo/linguaPhylo.github.io/setup.md

 `readNexus(file="tutorials/data/RSV2.nex", ...);`.

+## If something goes wrong ...

 ### IOException

-The most cases are caused the inconsistent relative path between the input file and the data inside the LPhy script.
+The most cases are caused by the inconsistent relative path between the input file and the data inside the LPhy script.
 Please see the subsection "Relative file path".